toitware/toit-font-google-100dpi-roboto/README.md

 # Roboto

-## Roboto sans-serif fonts for Toit devices
+Roboto sans-serif fonts for Toit devices.

 This is a scalable sans-serif font used on Android phones among other places.